filizmolla/videosummarizer/README.md

 # Video Summarizer using Gemini

 ## About
-This project is web project that takes youtube URL's and summarizes the youtube video using Gemini LLM.
+This project is web project that takes YouTube URL's and summarizes the YouTube video using Gemini LLM.
 Project uses yt-dlp to download the video audios then uses whisper to transcribe the downloaded audios, then uses Gemini's Genai API to generate summaries from the transcripts.

 This project has two folders:
 1. summarizer
 2. sumarizer-web
-summarizer is a Python app that manages the downloading, summarizing and an API that is listening to the Web Application. summarizer-web is the Web Application.
+summarizer is a Python app that manages the downloading, transcribing, summarizing the videos.
+There is also an API that is listening to the Web Application. summarizer-web is the Web Application.
 When user enters a youtube url, the application sends a request to the API so that it can start summarizing.

 This project uses Django Web Framework which is a web framework for Python.
 Python FastAPI is used for the API.

+You can also see the downloaded audios, summarized notes, transcripts and subtitles (if they exist) in the ``summarizer/test videos/output/`` folder.
+(If there is human generated subtitles for the video it skips the transcribing.)

 ## Running